What is provisioning?

 IT teams commonly use identity management platforms to automate user access provisioning.
 When a new employee is onboarded, IT administrators use the platform to assign them a “role,” and the employee is automatically granted access to certain applications based on that role.
 If the person changes roles or leaves the organization, an IT administrator simply updates their role, and their access levels change, as appropriate.

-Benefits of Automated Provisioning
+Benefits of automated provisioning

 Easier, faster and less error-prone user onboarding and offboarding.
 Having to manually configure user access for every employee, one by one, is tedious and time-consuming.
 This is especially true in very large or rapidly-growing organizations where dozens or even hundreds of employees each week must be onboarded, offboarded or need their access levels changed.
 Automating these tasks saves time and minimizes the possibility of a configuration error.